 Since this chicken recipe cooks in four hours or less on high, I’d call it a fast Crock-Pot chicken recipe.

-Really easy slow cooker recipe for Christmas morning French toast.
+Really easy recipe for Christmas morning French toast

 I love when I discovered how to make French toast in my Crock-Pot.
 This really easy slow cooker recipe is the perfect recipe for Christmas morning.

 Because the last thing you want to think about is making breakfast.
 You can put the recipe in the slow cooker the night before, and let it simmer through the night.
 When you get up in the morning, it will be ready.

 After the first time I made French toast in the slow cooker, I knew I needed to do some tweaking.
 In the first go around, the bread was too mushy for my daughters’ taste.
 So I modified it, mostly by using half of the liquid that the original recipe called for.
 Once I tweaked this really easy recipe, it was perfect.

 Ingredients for really easy slow cooker French toast

 3/4 cup skim milk (you can use whichever kind of milk you like; we only get skim or fat-free milk)

 Instructions for this Christmas morning breakfast